 It is common for banks to be closed on public holidays and are only open on business days.
 It would be best to keep in mind that bank transfer times only include business days and exclude all public holidays.

 When transferring money, you should keep in mind the public holidays observed in the country where the transfer is being made.

 This consideration will help ensure that the transfer is made in a timely manner and avoid any delays that may be caused by public holidays.

 🔍Example: Most banks will be closed if you transfer money from Hong Kong to Pakistan during the Eid Festival or transfer money to China during Golden Week.

 When making international bank transfers, converting currencies can cause a delay.

 Depending on which country you are sending money to and the currency, the bank transfer processing time can be longer.
 As we found in our analysis at Statrys, the type of currency can significantly influence the processing time.
 For instance, US dollar transactions had an average processing time of 16 hours, 55 minutes, and 21 seconds.
 GBP transactions were quicker, averaging 5 hours, 54 minutes, and 41 seconds, while payments in Euros demonstrated a longer average duration of 22 hours, 32 minutes, and 18 seconds.

 The time it takes to process both international and local bank transfers can be delayed if you process the payment on a weekend.

-When making international bank transfers, you should consider what is considered a weekend in the country you plan on sending money.
+When making international bank transfers or telegraphic transfers, you should consider what is considered a weekend in the country you plan on sending money.

 🔍Example: The United States, Brazil, and Japan have their working week start on a Sunday, whereas the working week in most European countries starts on a Monday.